 - It’s therapeutic for both you and your cat.
 Most owners find grooming their cat to be quite relaxing, and cats just love attention.
 It will bring you closer together.
 You may find your cat ‘volunteers’ itself for a grooming session quite regularly!

-Cat Grooming Tools
+Cat Grooming Tools & Cat Brushes

 1. Fur Combing Accessories

 As we’ve covered above, combing and brushing is the bare minimum activity you should be undertaking for your pet.
 There are several tools on the market to help you with this, and we’ll break the basic options down for you.
+There’s a whole world of cat grooming accessories out there, and brushes are the very basic tip of the iceberg.
+There is no overall ‘best cat comb’; just a range of different versions of the tool, for different versions of cats!
+Here’s a breakdown of the various cat brush types.

 1.1 Cat Grooming Comb